FRC2706/Minibots/gen2-gpio.md

 SB Components MotorShield from https://www.buyapi.ca/product/motor-shield-for-the-raspberry-pi/

-The MotorShield provides fixed allocations for control of 4 motors, 4 LEDs, an HC-SR04 ultrasonic sensor, and 2 IR sensors.
+The MotorShield provides fixed GPIO allocations for control of 4 motors, 4 LEDs, one HC-SR04 ultrasonic sensor, and 2 IR sensors.

-2 rotary quadrature enocoders (left and right drivetrain motors) are powered by 3.3v.

-We need to allocate two GPIO inputs per encoder, that are not already in use by the MotorShield.
+The 2 rotary quadrature encoders (left and right drivetrain motors) are powered by 3.3v and their sensor outputs are directly connected to four GPIOs (two per motor).
+We have allocated these to GPIOs that were not already in use by the MotorShield.

 ### Gen2 Minibot GPIO Reference